4 areas AI makes the world more accessible

 AI technology such as voice interaction, image recognition and real-time captioning is starting to break down barriers for people with sensory, physical and cognitive disabillities.

 In today’s world, so much relies on information.
 But this can make navigating everyday life even more of a barrier for people with a sensory, physical or cognitive impairment.
 Fortunately, the advent of Artificial Intelligence (AI) and machine learning technology is helping people with disabilities both interact with the physical world and use digital devices and services.

 In our previous article, we’ve looked at some great examples of charity projects using AI to achieve outcomes including conservation, language interpretation and disease management.
 Below, we explore the top ways AI is being used by charities and other organisations to transform the lives of disabled people and make the digital world more accessible.

-Microsoft and Tech Trust are offering free, one-to-one workshops for charities of all sizes to start harnessing the benefits of AI and charities that are just starting to think about how AI could help them are being asked to come forward with their ideas.
+Microsoft and Charity Digital are offering free, one-to-one workshops for charities of all sizes to start harnessing the benefits of AI and charities that are just starting to think about how AI could help them are being asked to come forward with their ideas.

 To get involved, submit your short application before 20th July.

 For people with limited sight or mobility, the advent of voice-enabled tech is opening up the Web in brand new ways.
 AI devices that use voice commands, such as Amazon Echo and Google Home, along with mobile virtual assistants such as Siri and Cortana, are bringing this into the mainstream.

 The RNIB (Royal National Institute of Blind People) even has an advice page on its website about how blind people could use the Amazon Echo to interact with the web hands-free and eyes-free.

 As well as making the Web more accessible for people with sight or mobility issues, voice command technology is giving people a more natural way of interacting with internet services.